hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 `Request.FormValue(key String)` returns a String with the Value of the Key.

-We will exchange the static "Hi" with the String we read from a Requests URL or Body.
+We exchange the static "Hi" with the String we read from a Requests URL or Body.

 ```go
 func sayHandler(w http.ResponseWriter, r *http.Request) {